keep yourselves in the love of God, waiting for the mercy of our Lord Jesus Christ that leads to eternal life.Jude 1:21(ESV)

 Jude also shows an understanding of the devil’s tactics to shipwreck the faith of Christians, through legalism, apostate teaching, worldly carnality, false religiosity, or a 'works-related' Christian life... which is why the apostle instructs us to, "build yourselves up in our most holy faith and pray in the Holy Spirit," and to, "keep yourselves in the love of God, waiting for the mercy of our Lord Jesus Christ that leads to eternal life."

 The book of Jude may not be a lengthy epistle, but it certainly is challenging, and in a few short verses we are given some important instructions to help protect ourselves from the assaults of the enemy who, like a roaring lion, prowls around seeking who he can devour.

 Father, I know that there are many dangers and difficulties in life that combine to ship-wreck my faith in You.
-I desire to love You more, to know You better, to keep the Lord Jesus as the centre of my life and to grow in grace and in a knowledge of the Lord Jesus.
-Give me the wisdom to discern what is not from You and ears to hear the promptings of the Holy Spirit, and in Your mercy, keep me under the shadow of Your protection, in Jesus' name I pray.
-AMEN.
+I desire to love You more, to know You better, to keep the Lord Jesus as the centre of my life, and to grow in grace and in a knowledge of the Lord Jesus.
+Give me the wisdom to discern what is not from You, ears to hear the promptings of the Holy Spirit, and in Your mercy, keep me under the shadow of Your protection.
+In Jesus' name I pray, AMEN.